Headout is an authorized and trusted partner of the venue, offering curated experiences to enjoy this attraction. This is not the venue's website.

 A guided tour of the National Gallery can take up to 1 to 2.5 hours.
 However, it can take an entire day for an in-depth exploration of all the artworks in the museum.
 You are free to stay as long as you want.

 The best time to visit the National Gallery is during the summer months.
-However, note that this is also the peak season, so expect large crowds and long queues at the entrance.
+However, note that this is also the peak season so expect large crowds and long queues at the entrance.
 If you want to avoid the crowds, visit in the winter months, from October to February.
-Plan your visit on a weekday, as weekends can be very crowded.
+Plan you visit on a weekday as weekends can be very crowded.

-Yes, you can take photos and videos in the gallery without using flash.
-However, photography and videography are strictly prohibited in the exhibitions.
-The use of selfie sticks, additional lighting, and tripods are also not allowed anywhere in the museum.
+Yes, you can take photos and videos in the Gallery without the use of flash.
+However, photography and videography is strictly prohibited in the exhibitions.
+The use of selfie-sticks, additional lighting, and tripods are also not allowed anywhere in the museum.

 There is no mandatory dress code to follow when visiting the museum.
 However, we recommend wearing comfortable clothing and shoes as there is a lot of walking involved.